Search

 A Cash Balance Plan is a type of defined benefit plan that offers the benefits of traditional pensions while incorporating features of a 401(k).
 The plan defines the benefit in terms of a stated account balance rather than a monthly income stream.
 This hybrid approach allows for a more predictable and individualized retirement benefit.

-How Cash Balance Plans Work
+How Cash Balance Plans work?

 In a Cash Balance Plan, each participant has an account that grows annually.
 The growth consists of two components: a pay credit and an interest credit.
 The pay credit is a percentage of the participant’s yearly compensation, while the interest credit is based on a predetermined rate or tied to an index like the 10-year Treasury rate.